})

 How can consulting with personnel improve construction site security?

-Engaging with workers and managers can provide insights on perceived threats and past experiences, helping to uncover overlooked vulnerabilities and guide protective strategies.
+Engaging with workers and managers provides insights on perceived threats and past experiences.
+Their firsthand knowledge can uncover overlooked vulnerabilities and guide protective strategies that reflect on-the-ground realities, ensuring security measures address actual rather than assumed risks.

 What role does technology play in enhancing construction site security?

-Technology, such as AI-driven tools, can analyse patterns of suspicious activity and predict potential risks based on historical data.
-Mobile CCTV systems can also provide real-time monitoring and deter organised crime.
+Technology such as AI-driven tools can analyse patterns of suspicious activity and predict potential risks based on historical data.
+Mobile CCTV systems provide real-time monitoring and deter organised crime, which has surged by 67% in recent years.
+Effective CCTV monitoring can reduce theft incidents by up to 50%.

 Why is documenting findings important in construction site security?

-Documenting identified threats by categorising them by severity and likelihood helps guide the development of customised safety protocols, ensuring a proactive approach to location safety.
+Documenting identified threats by categorising them by severity and likelihood helps guide the development of customised safety protocols.
+This documentation ensures a proactive approach to site security and provides a valuable reference for ongoing security evaluations and continuous improvement.

 FOR MORE INFORMATION